Basic information about Notrhern Territory

-- Eat amazing food and buy art and craft at Mindil Sunset Market
+- Eat amazing food and buy art and craft at Mindil Beach Sunset Market

 - Stroll along the Esplanade during high tide and hand-feed hungry fish at Aquascene.

 - Discover Darwin old town and Botanical Gardens

-- Get to know more about WWII and Oil Storage Tunnels
+- Visit and learn about WWII Oil Storage Tunnels

 - Head to Indo Pacific Marine if you want to know more about living coral and other sea creatures.

 - Go on a Darwin Harbour sunset dinner cruise.

 - Learn about the early years of the town by visiting Pioneer’s Cemetery

 - Fannie Bay Gaol is a beautifully located old prison with lots of dark stories to tell

 Darwin has a wide range of accommodation on offer.
-You can choose marina apartments, tropical tourist parks, small hotels in a quiet neighbourhood or backpacker house in the middle of the city.
+You can choose marina apartments, tropical tourist parks, small hotels in a quiet neighbourhood, or backpacker houses in the middle of the city.